 How do I make my tortilla soup spicier?

-Add extra jalapeños, crushed red pepper flakes, or a dash of hot sauce to boost the heat level to your preference.
+Add more jalapeños, red pepper flakes, or a dash of hot sauce to raise the heat level.

 Can I freeze tortilla soup?